Ant-OSS-Utility-Set/git-doc-synchronizer/README.md

 # Motivation
-Sofadoc hopes to synchronize Markdown documents to Yuque, providing users with a better experience in editing and viewing documents
+git-doc-synchronizer hopes to synchronize Markdown documents to Yuque, providing users with a better experience in editing and viewing documents

 # Features
 - Synchronize Markdown documents to Yuque